On the fundamental group of the complement of a complex hyperplane arrangement: Computations for the MacLane Incidence Structure

 It follows that we can choose $\tilde{f}\in\Hom(H,\Lambda^2H)$ with $f(x)=\tilde{f}(x)+R_2$ in such a way that $\tilde{x_k}=x_k\wedge b(k)$ for some $b:\{1,\dots,7\}\to H$.
-Hence $\bar{\delta}f=\tilde{\tau}a$, where $a\in B$, $a(k,p)=b(k)$ for any $k$ and $p$.
+Hence $\bar{\delta}f=\tilde{\tau}a$, where $a\in B$, $a(k,p)=b(k)$ for any $k$ and $p$. }

-From the last two lemmas it follows that $\bar{\tau}:W\to T$ is an inclusion, hence $\tau a_0\neq0$.
-This concludes the proof of the Theorem.
+It follows from the last two lemmas that the homomorphism $\bar{\tau}:W\to T$ is injective; hence $\tau a_0\neq0$.
+This concludes the proof of Theorem \ref{inv_mclane}. }

+In the course of computations, we produced a nonzero homomorphic image of the distinguishing invariant $\tau a_0$ in $\zz/3\zz$.
+Some additional computations show that the element $\tau a_0$ itself is of order $3$ in the group $T$ and thus belongs to its torsion subgroup.
+This is no accident: the invariant must vanish after tensoring with~$\qq$, since the Malcev completions of the fundamental groups are canonically isomorphic (see~\cite{Ko}).

-Note that the groups $\po(X^+)$ and $\po(X^-)$ are, in fact, isomorphic, for there exists a homeomorphism $X^+\to X^-$ induced by complex conjugation.
-But as this homeomorphism reverses coorientation of lines, the corresponding isomorphism of the first homology groups maps canonical basis of one of them to minus canonical basis of the other.
+Note that the groups $\po(X^+)$ and $\po(X^-)$ are, in fact, isomorphic, because complex conjugation induces a homeomorphism $X^+\to X^-$.
+But since this homeomorphism reverses the coorientation of lines, the corresponding isomorphism of the first homology groups maps the canonical basis of one of them to the negative canonical basis of the other.